 Who Runs the Fair?

-For over six decades, the Coosa Valley Fair has been sponsored as a service project by the Exchange Club of Rome Georgia.
+For almost seven decades, the Coosa Valley Fair has been sponsored as a service project by the Exchange Club of Rome Georgia.
 The Fair is actually managed by a separate organization called the Coosa Valley Fair Association.
 All members of the Rome Exchange Club are voting members of the association, but the day to day management and planning is left in the hands of an elected Coosa Valley Fair Board of Directors.